Dendrelaphis grandoculis: Etymology

 Greek, grand meaning large and oculis of the eye; hence the common name large-eyed bronzeback.

 Distribution

-This species is endemic to Western Ghats and is known from Agasthyamalai, Travancore hills, Periyar Tiger Reserve, Anaimalai, Waynad, Coorg and Malnad region of Karnataka, northwards till Castle Rock near Goa.
+This species is endemic to the Western Ghats and is known from Agasthyamalai, Travancore hills, Periyar Tiger Reserve, Anaimalai, Waynad, Coorg, and Malnad region of Karnataka, northwards till Castle Rock near Goa.

 Habits and habitat

-Rather slow in speed for a bronzeback, it slithers across tree branches foraging for lizards, frogs and small birds to eat.
+Rather slow in speed for a bronzeback, it slithers across tree branches foraging for lizards, frogs, and small birds to eat.
 A diurnal and arboreal forest-dwelling snake, partial to rainforests.
 Rarely seen in plantations and monocultures.